POMATOpl/cpp-docs.pl-pl/docs/c-runtime-library/reference/feholdexcept2.md

 ### <a name="parameters"></a>Parametry

 *penv*<br/>
-Wskaźnik do obiektu **fenv_t** , który zawiera kopię środowiska zmiennoprzecinkowego.
+Wskaźnik do obiektu **fenv_t** , aby zawierał kopię środowiska zmiennoprzecinkowego.

 ## <a name="return-value"></a>Wartość zwracana